 So the insurer will review the facts of the claim and speculate as to the future medical expenses the victim will likely face, as well as to the impact of the injury on the victim’s quality of life moving forward.
-If it appears that a significant amount of damages is a possibility, the defense team may aggressively pursue settlement to avoid a potentially devastating jury award.
+If it appears that a significant amount of damages is a possibility, the defense team may aggressively pursue a settlement to avoid a potentially devastating jury award.

 - Answers to your questions about your malpractice claim

 As one can see, a medical malpractice insurance company may spend a significant amount of time and money on a claim even before litigation begins, and even if a trial never results.
 This initial legwork prepares the insurer and the defense team to make the most informed decision regarding whether to pursue settlement or go to trial.
 The first question is always whether malpractice occurred; if so, the second question is how much money might the insurer have to pay out in the end.

-If the facts of the case do not support the victim’s claim, the case provides little risk to the insurer beyond those expenses necessary to defend the insured doctor (expert and attorney fees).
+If the facts of the case do not support the victim’s claim, the lawsuit provides little risk to the insurer beyond those expenses necessary to defend the insured doctor (expert and attorney fees).
 In these circumstances, the defense team may continue the litigation process on the assumption that the victim will eventually drop the lawsuit, or a jury will find for the defendant doctor and no damages will be awarded.